strongloop/strong-module-loader/README.md

     }

     MyComplexModule.dependencies = {
-      'my-dependency': 'another-module-class'
+      'my-dependency': 'another-module'
     }

-#### Module Class Options
+#### Class Options

-Module classes may also describe the options they accept.
-This will validate the configuration of module instance and guarantee the module class constructor has enough information to construct an instance.
+Classes may also describe the options they accept.
+This will validate any provided configuration and guarantee the module class constructor has enough information to construct an instance.

-Here is an example options description for a database connection module class.
+Here is an example `options` description for a database connection class.

     DatabaseConnection.options = {
-      'hostname': {type: 'string', required: true},
+      hostname: {type: 'string', required: true},
-      'port': {type: 'number', min: 10, max: 99999}, 'username': {type: 'string'},
+      port: {type: 'number', min: 10, max: 99999},
+      username: {type: 'string'},
-      'password': {type: 'string'}
+      password: {type: 'string'}
     };

 **key** the option name given in `config.json`.